Haltarys/Recursive-Descent-Parser/README.md

 # Recursive-Descent-Parser

-Recursive descent parser to evaluate algebraic and boolean expressions in C.
+Recursive descent parser to evaluate algebraic and boolean expressions written in C.